Balathal: Chalcolithic phase

 Available data suggest that Balathal was a well-fortified settlement and underwent a period of economic development and then a decline.
-This decline entailed a decrease in population and corresponded with the rise of a contemporary Harappan (Indus) civilization.
+This decline entailed a decrease in population and corresponded with the rise of a contemporary Indus civilization.

 Early Historic phase

 After the Chalcolithic phase, Balathal was abandoned for a long time until the Early Historic phase (500-200 B.C.) of the site’s activity.
 It was discovered that there was a cultural vacuum that persisted from five to six centuries.
 This new settlement already had the knowledge of iron, which enabled the inhabitants to establish agriculture practice and production.
 The excavated artifacts, which included tools such as plows, sickles, knives, spades, hoes, and adzes, among others, revealed that the settlement already produced crops twice a year.

 Meditating Yogi's skeleton

-A 2700 old skeleton of a meditating yogi in the cross-legged sitting jñāna mudrā position with hands resting on knees and index finger touching the thumb to form a circle was found at Balthal.
-This represents the spiritual enlightenment in the indian-origin religions.
+A 2700-year-old skeleton of a meditating yogi in the cross-legged sitting jñāna mudrā position with hands resting on knees and index finger touching the thumb to form a circle was found at Balthal.
+This represents the spiritual enlightenment in the Indian-origin religions.
 Sometimes sadhus chose to be buried alive in this yogic samadhi.
 This is the oldest archaeological skeletal evidence of yoga.